Firpo7/Automate-a-RE-challenge-for-Beginners/README.md

 This tutorial is recommended for people that do not know much about automating a reversing challenge, but they know something on reversing engineering in general.
 The scripts I will show you, are only introductive.

-The challenge I am going to describe is taken from the practice challenges of the Reply Cyber Security Challenge (magari un link?).
+The challenge I am going to describe is taken from the practice challenges of the [Reply Cyber Security Challenge](https://challenges.reply.com).
 The challenge name is ***wysiNwyg***, and I decided to use this one because it is quite easy to automate.

 The tools I'm going to introduce are:
 - [Cutter](https://github.com/radareorg/cutter) (for static analysis)
 - [gdb-peda](https://github.com/longld/peda)/[gdb-gef](https://github.com/hugsy/gef)
 - [R2pipe](https://github.com/radare/radare2-r2pipe)
-- [frida](https://www.frida.re/) (alla fine non credo di trattarlo, al momento comunque non c'è)

 ## **Binary Analysis**
 First of all, we try to run strings to see if there is something readable and usefull inside the binary: